 Karedas was referring to one of several priceless battles with a rabble of goons who look like they’ve crashed into a flea market and stumbled out wearing whatever happened to fall on them.
 The scene in question is everything the actor lamented in a microcosm, a hopeless mess with all the logic and organization of a gang of kids playing cops and robbers on a school playground.
 One particularly clueless dude points a revolver square at Joe’s face.
 “What are you going to do, kill me?” our hero asks.
 “Maybe later,” the man replies.
-The fact that someone yelled something along the lines of, “cut, that was great!” without even considering another take never feels to leave me in stiches.
+The fact that someone yelled something along the lines of, “cut, that was great!” without even considering another take never fails to leave me in stitches.
 I’ve seen infants swing bats more convincingly.

 According to Karedas, actor/aikido master/Samurai Cop fight choreographer Gerald Okamura, a B-movie regular who had minor roles in such movies as Big Trouble in Little China and Mortal Kombat, was disconsolate as scene after scene stumbled to an insufficient end before his very eyes.
 He clearly didn’t want such a shambolic state of affairs on his Hollywood CV, and who could blame him?
 You wouldn’t even consider hiring him based on the outcome of this film.
 Karedas even admitted to purposely sabotaging scenes so that a second take was absolutely necessary, which ultimately makes the film even worse/better.
 It’s like every star in the universe aligned to produce a creative black hole with an insatiable appetite for self-sabotage.
 Some productions are just destined for greatness I guess.

 The problems facing Iranian director Shervan were so copious it’s amazing they were able to finish the movie at all.
 Shervan had relocated to California following the Iranian revolution after the government began “purifying” movies that weren’t considered pro-Islamic, which as I’m sure you can imagine didn’t leave him much room for error, but moral sensibilities aside, the actual filmmaking process wasn’t any easier on US shores.